gurnec/btcrecover/TUTORIAL.md

 For more details on locating your MultiBit private key backup files, see: <https://www.multibit.org/en/help/v0.5/help_fileDescriptions.html>

-### Bitcoin Wallet for Android Spending PINs ###
+### Bitcoin Wallet for Android/BlackBerry Spending PINs ###

-Bitcoin Wallet for Android has a *spending PIN* feature which can optionally be enabled.
+Bitcoin Wallet for Android/BlackBerry has a *spending PIN* feature which can optionally be enabled.
 If you lose your spending PIN, you can use *btcrecover* to try to recover it.

  1. Open the Bitcoin Wallet app, press the menu button, and choose Safety.
  2. Choose *Back up wallet*.